Quickstart — bind many members from one agent

 across three block-building lattices, one standalone

-attestation organism, one confluence, and one module (the
+attestation organism, one composite organism, and one

-CoalitionConfig.
+single CoalitionConfig.
 It assumes familiarity with the

 builder integrators quickstart when the